nais/doc/docs/nais-application/migration.md

           VAR: image=${{ needs.build.outputs.image }}
 ```

-The id `docker-build-push` is the id of the previous step,
+The id `docker-build-push` is the id of the previous job step,
 there is where your new image will be outputted.
 In this example we divided our workflow into two jobs, `build`
 and `deploy`.
 The `deploy` job depends on the `build` job, and will not run unless the `build` job is successful.
 The `build` job outputs the image reference as `image`, and the `deploy` job can reference this output